feamcor/blockstars_eth_splitter/README.md

   - `value1st` - amount credited to `first`
   - `value2nd` - amount credited to `second`

+- `BalanceSplitted` - balance was divided and credited to recipient accounts.
+Output parameters:

+  - `from` - address of the account which sent balance to recipients
+  - `first` - address of 1st recipient account
+  - `second` - address of 2nd recipient account
+  - `value` - amount credited to recipient accounts

-- `FundsWithdrew` - funds were transferred to recipient account.
+- `BalanceWithdrew` - funds were transferred to recipient account.
 Output parameters:
   - `by` - address of account who requested withdraw
   - `balance` - outstanding balance of the requestor